zhangzeyingvv/MagneticKP/README.md

 * Add ```bandManipulate``` and ```bandplot``` functions for plot the band structure of kp Hamiltonian.
 See example.nb file for example.
 * Support [MSGCorep](https://github.com/goodluck1982/MSGCorep) v1.0.0

+v1.03   2023/03/26

+* Add a python version of MagneticKP
+* See MagneticKP-python\doc\html\index.html for installation, capabilities, and examples the detail of python version of MagneticKP